Dylaan94/Japanese-Conjugation-App/README.md

 - Learned a lot about promises
 - Struggled with learning how to get the grammar point component to generate a new answer without refs.
 Once an answer has been correctly inputted, refreshRequired changes to 'true' which calls another word from the grammarPoint component
 - Issues with deploying to Heroku because of unlisted dependencies
+- A lot of tightly-coupled components that need reworking

 ## Future Features